Quick Links

 Reception Notice Board

-Notices for week beginning 07th October 2024 - Kindness Week
+Notices for week beginning 25th November 2024

 Book bags

 We need to have Book Bags in school on Tuesday.
-They will then come home again on Thursday.
+They will then come home again on Wednesday.
 The children will then need a backpack for the other days of the week to carry spare clothes and bottles etc.

 Appropriate clothing